christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 LIBRARY_NAME_SUFFIX := -nv
 {% endhighlight %}

-All this is avaialable in my [Chef deployment recipe](https://github.com/christopher5106/digits-server-simple) that you can use on AWS Opsworks.
+All this is available in my [Chef deployment recipe](https://github.com/christopher5106/digits-server-simple) that you can use on AWS Opsworks.

 #Create dataset and classify